cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 The following graphs combine all the runs of the same experiment.
 They show that latency variation greatly increases with the increase of vote extensions.
 In particular, for the 16k and 32k cases, the system goes through large gaps without transaction delivery.
-As discussed later, this is the result of heights taking multiple rounds to finish and new transactions being held until the next block is agree upon.
+As discussed later, this is the result of heights taking multiple rounds to finish and new transactions being held until the next block is agreed upon.

 |                                                            |                                                  |
 | ---------------------------------------------------------- | ------------------------------------------------ |